31 Irish Slang Terms You Should Know

-People in Ireland speak English, but not exactly the "Queen’s English."
-With a little help from the Gaelic language—called Irish—the populace of the Emerald Isle have devised their very own collection of weird and wonderful words and phrases.
+People in Ireland speak English, but not exactly the “Queen’s English.”
+With a little help from the Gaelic language—called Irish—the populace of the Emerald Isle has devised its very own collection of weird and wonderful words and phrases.
 Here are a few Irish colloquialisms to help you understand the next person you meet from Derry, Dublin, or Donegal.

 Craic is pronounced “crack,” and it means general banter or fun.
-Originally it was spelled crack when it was used by Ulster Scots.
-The Gaelic spelling of the word was not widely used in Ireland until it was popularized as the catchphrase in the Irish-language TV show SBB ina Shuí starting in the 1970s.
+Originally, the word was spelled crack when it was used by Ulster Scots; the Gaelic spelling wasn’t widely used in Ireland until it was popularized as the catchphrase in the Irish-language TV show SBB ina Shuí starting in the 1970s.

-This term is used to describe something or someone who is very small.
+This term is used to describe something that is very small.

-Pronounced "kware,” this odd-looking word can be used in a variety of ways to mean great, very, and terrific.
+Pronounced “kware,” this word can be used in a variety of ways to mean “great,” “very,” and “terrific.”

 Quite possibly Ireland’s greatest linguistic achievement, this phrase is the perfect way to curse without technically cursing.
 Replace the e with a u, and you have what this slang term means.